treymarc/multiwii-gui-swing/README.md

 After that just run:
 `mvn clean install`

-do not commit any '.gitignore' file , create one in your directory with this content :
+do not commit any '.gitignore' file , create one in your directory with this content (remove the "'" character) :

 	'**/target'
 	'.*'